 The deal finally took shape on Wednesday December 5 after the arrival of Merkel's economic adviser Lars-Hendrik Roeller.

-In a breakthrough, Paris and Berlin agreed to ring-fence key defence assets inside special national defence companies supervised by three board members, two of whom would also serve on the main EADS board.
+In a breakthrough that could serve as a model for future European defense consolidation, Paris and Berlin agreed to ring-fence key assets inside special national defense companies supervised by three board members, two of whom would also serve on the main EADS board.

 Even so, delicate questions remain over whether any of these national champions can also chair the whole EADS board.
 In theory, experts say nothing excludes this, but it will probably be avoided to prevent new problems of political mistrust.